 Protect your tattoos from the UV rays of the sun

 Sunlight can bleach the color from your tattoo, irrespective of how new or old it is.
 Always apply a broad spectrum SPF 30 sunscreen over the tattoo and re-apply the sunscreen once in every 2 hours of sun exposure.
 It also helps to wear light garments over your tattoos during the day to offer it better protection.
 Remember, irrespective of its age, your tattoo requires sun protection.
 Even seasoned tattoos can be subjected to sunburns which ultimately cause scarring or peeling.

 Pay attention to rashes

 Freshly tattooed skin can be extremely sensitive.
 Exposure to UV rays can make things worse as well.
 In most cases, people who don’t protect their tattooed skin properly end up developing rashes or sunburn-like reactions.
 If this happens, you need to ensure that you use the proper products to take care of the skin and cover up the tattoo before heading outdoors during the day.
 It also helps to stay on the watch for things like redness, swelling or pus.
-If any one of these issues appear, consult your physician immediately.
+If any one of these issues appears, consult your physician immediately.

 Keep the tattooed skin moisturized

 Keeping your tattooed skin moisturized helps you to maintain its shine and its color.
 The best way to do this is to use a gentle hydrating moisturizer that doesn’t contain any harmful chemicals.
 However, irrespective of which moisturizer you use, don’t forget to apply it sparingly.
 Using too much of the product can drain the color out of your tattoo.